10 Step How To Change Chords Faster, Easier and Smoother Formula (That Works Every Time)

 Be honest.
-Are all your chord changes 100% buzz free, mute free, and lightening fast?
+Are all of your chord changes 100% buzz free, mute-free, and super quick?

-It doesn’t matter if you’re a total beginner guitar player or you've been playing for 15 years.
-Your chord changes will likely need a little magic dust sprinkled on them.
+It doesn't matter if you're a total beginner guitar player or have been playing for 15 years; your chord changes will likely need a little magic dust sprinkled on them.

-And don't kid yourself nobody can hear those dodgy notes either.
+And don't kid yourself thinking nobody can hear those dodgy notes.

 Playing clean chord changes is the difference between you sounding "ok" or "smokin' hot" on guitar.

-So what's the magic formula to help you chord changes sound better?
-Well stay with me, because you're about to discover the best ways to get clean, fast and easy chord changes.
+So what's the magic formula to help your chord changes sound better?
+Stay with me because you're about to discover the best ways to get clean, fast and easy chord changes.

 It's true.
-By following the 10 steps coming up you're guaranteed to get your chord changes finally sounding mint.
+By following the 10 steps coming up, you'll be guaranteed to get your chord changes finally sounding mint.

 Warning: When mixed with lots of practice, using the 10 tricks you're about to learn will result in perfect, enviable chord changes.

 It's simple.
 The less you move your fingers, the faster you change between chords.

-The truth is, the weaker your fingers are the further from the strings they'll move when you change chords.
-Chance is, you may not have noticed just how high they're lifting off.
+The truth is, the weaker your fingers are, the further from the strings they'll move when you change chords.
+You may not have noticed just how high they're lifting off.

 Try this: Change between 2 open chords, such as G major and E major.
 If your fingers lift more than 2cm from the strings, you need to work on keeping them closer.

 Sure, this will take some getting used to.
-It's all about building up muscle memory and strength though.
-What feels tricky today, will feel like a breeze after regular practice.
+It's all about building up muscle memory and strength, though.
+What feels impossible today will feel like a breeze after regular practice.

 Whoa there.
-It's not a race you know.
-This has to be the one tip I give to people I teach to play the guitar the most often.
+It's not a race!
+Slowing down is the number one tip I give to people I teach to play the guitar.

 Play your chord changes slowly.
 Despite what some people think, you can only play fast if you learn to play slow.
 Playing chord changes slowly and perfectly requires skill and finger control.

-Gradually build up the speed when you practice.
+Gradually build up the speed when you practice your guitar.
 Result?
 Your chord changes get lightening fast in less time.